PrimePP/business-growth-hacking/readme.md

 ![ImageThumbnail](./12.png)
 ***
 ### Project details
 This project is a landing page of a company named octra which helps in business growth hacking.
 It is a purely responsive design , created for Desktop , mobile , and tablet usage.
 Only UI is developed for this project for this project, functionality is not .
+Screen sizes
+- Tablet(768px)
+- Laptop(Full width)

 ***
 ### Other Important Details
-- >Time taken for completion : 8 hours
+- >Time taken for completion : 10 hours
 - Technologies Used
   - HTML
   - CSS